Lester Center for Entrepreneurship

 The Berkeley-Haas Entrepreneurship Program is a program and the primary locus for the study and promotion of entrepreneurship and new enterprise development at the University of California Berkeley.
 The offices are located in the Faculty Building of the Haas School of Business at the University of California, Berkeley.

 History

 The Berkeley-Haas Entrepreneurship Program was founded in 1991 through a gift from the late W. Howard Lester, chairman of Williams-Sonoma, Inc.

-The center continues to host venture competitions and accelerator-style programs supporting student founders, including the Berkeley Haas Startup Accelerator and the Haas Venture Fellows program.

 Speaker series

 The Berkeley-Haas Entrepreneurship Program sponsors three speaker series, two of which are open to members of the community as well as students, faculty and staff: